-The Assyrians ruled their empire with an iron fist and in doing so were able to fleece their subject peoples of their precious minerals and resources, which they then used to build Nineveh and other cities in the Assyrian heartland.
-Eventually, the enemies of the Assyrians grew tired of the malevolent regime and so came together temporarily to cast off the Assyrian yoke.
+The Assyrians ruled their empire with an iron fist.
+In doing so, we're able to fleece their subject peoples of their precious minerals and resources, which they then used to build Nineveh and other cities in the Assyrian heartland.
+Eventually, the Assyrians' enemies grew tired of the malevolent regime and so came together temporarily to cast off the Assyrian yoke.
 The great city of Nineveh was destroyed in the process.

 What was the impact of the Fall of Nineveh?

-The destruction of Nineveh left such a strong impression on the psyche of ancient peoples that it was written about for several subsequent centuries in the Babylonian cuneiform annals, the writings of Greek and Roman historians, and even in the Old Testament of the Bible.
-Nineveh’s fall was so important because for a time it was the greatest city in the ancient world as it served as a source of inspiration and awe for Assyrians and non-Assyrians alike throughout the region.
-The workmanship of the city’s temples and palaces was superb and Nineveh boasted of one of the world’s first botanic gardens, which many scholars believe was the inspiration for the fabled “Hanging Gardens of Babylon.”
+The destruction of Nineveh left such a strong impression on ancient peoples' psyche that it was written about for several subsequent centuries in the Babylonian cuneiform annals, the writings of Greek and Roman historians, and even in the Old Testament of the Bible.
+Nineveh’s fall was so important because, for a time, it was the greatest city in the ancient world as it served as a source of inspiration and awe for Assyrians and non-Assyrians alike throughout the region.
+The quality of the city’s temples and palaces were superb, and Nineveh boasted of one of the world’s first botanic gardens, which many scholars believe was the inspiration for the fabled “Hanging Gardens of Babylon.”

 But the details concerning how the city fell are as important to the city’s history as its great monuments.
-As great as Nineveh once was, it fell victim to a combination of internal problems within the Assyrian royal house and the ever present and large number of enemies the Assyrians managed to create during their brutal reign of terror over the Near East.
-In the end, the Assyrians’ enemies saw Nineveh as a symbol of their overlords so they wiped it from the face of the earth.
+As great as Nineveh once was, it fell victim to a combination of internal problems within the Assyrian royal house and the ever-present and a large number of enemies the Assyrians managed to create during their brutal reign of terror over the Near East.
+In the end, the Assyrians’ enemies saw Nineveh as a symbol of their overlords, so they wiped it from the face of the earth.

 What was the Assyrian Empire?

-Nineveh was located in the middle of ancient Assyria, which was centered on the Tigris River in northern Mesopotamia in what would today by the northern part of Iraq.
+Nineveh was located in the middle of ancient Assyria, centered on the Tigris River in northern Mesopotamia in what would today be the northern part of Iraq.
 As part of the Fertile Crescent, much of Assyria had good soil that allowed a surplus in crops and exceptional population growth.
-Nineveh, like many ancient cities, was built on a mound for defense overlooking the Kosr River, which is a tributary of the Tigris River.
-Although much of Assyria was fertile crop land in ancient times, the area around Nineveh was exceptionally productive, making it an excellent location for a city.
-For most of Assyrian history, the primary political capital was located in the city of Ashur, but Nineveh’s importance gradually grew until it eclipsed the older city.
+Like many ancient cities, Nineveh was built on a mound for defense overlooking the Kosr River, which is a tributary of the Tigris River.
+Although much of Assyria was fertile cropland in ancient times, the area around Nineveh was exceptionally productive, making it an excellent location for a city.
+For most of Assyrian history, the primary political capital was located in the city of Ashur.
+Still, Nineveh’s importance gradually grew until it eclipsed the older city.

 How did Nineveh become the capital of the Assyrian Empire?

-When Sennacherib (ruled 704-681 BC) assumed the Assyrian throne, he followed in the footsteps of his predecessors by leading his armies into battle and conquering more land for the Assyrian people.
-But Sennacherib was not content to be remembered as just another conquering Assyrian king, he desired to leave much more for posterity, so after his fifth military campaign he relocated the Assyrian capital from Ashur to Nineveh.
-Although a settlement already existed at Nineveh, Sennacherib transformed it from a minor religious center dedicated to Ishtar into the premier city of the ancient world.
+When Sennacherib (ruled 704-681 BC) assumed the Assyrian throne, he followed his predecessors' footsteps by leading his armies into battle and conquering more land for the Assyrian people.
+But Sennacherib was not content to be remembered as just another conquering Assyrian king.
+He desired to leave much more for posterity, so he relocated the Assyrian capital from Ashur Nineveh after his fifth military campaign.
+Although a settlement already existed at Nineveh, Sennacherib transformed it from a minor religious center dedicated to Ishtar's premier city of the ancient world.

 On the citadel that overlooked the Kosr River, Sennacherib had a palace built – known by modern scholars as the southwest palace to differentiate it from the northwest palace built by the Assyrian King Ashurbanipal (reigned 668-627 BC) – which he adorned with the many battle reliefs that are now housed in the British Museum in London, England.
-Next to the palaces stood the temples of the Assyrians two most important deities, Ishtar and Nabu, the god of writing and knowledge.
-The palaces and temples of Nineveh must have been a truly impressive sight for any visitor to see, but perhaps the most spectacular sight were the gardens of Sennacherib.
+Next to the palaces stood the Assyrians' temples two most important deities, Ishtar and Nabu, the god of writing and knowledge.
+The palaces and temples of Nineveh must have been an awe-inspiring sight for any visitor to see, but perhaps the most spectacular sight was the gardens of Sennacherib.

 Why did Nineveh Fall?

-For centuries, the Assyrians were able to impose their will on the other peoples throughout the Near East through a combination of efficient brutality and superior battlefield tactics and technologies, but by the seventh century BC their neighbors had caught up in most of those categories.
-In the ancient city of Babylon, a new dynasty of ethnic Chaldeans came to power, which is known by modern scholars as the “Neo-Babylonian” Dynasty, and just to the east of Assyria in Persia, the Kingdom of the Medes was adding pressure.
-The first Neo-Babylonian king, Nabopolassar (ruled 627-623 BC) was as aggressive as any Assyrian king and by all accounts just as politically savvy.
-According to the cuneiform historical text known as the “Babylonian Chronicle,” Nabopolassar mustered an army at Babylon in 616 BC and marched north to destroy the Assyrians and Nineveh.
-Ironically, the Assyrians were saved by their once rival the Egyptians, who led by their King Psamtek I (ruled 664-610 BC), were able to fight off the Neo-Babylonian attack.
+For centuries, the Assyrians could impose their will on the other peoples throughout the Near East through a combination of efficient brutality and superior battlefield tactics and technologies.
+Still, by the seventh century BC, their neighbors had caught up in most of those categories.
+In Babylon's ancient city, a new dynasty of ethnic Chaldeans came to power.
+Modern scholars know as the “Neo-Babylonian” Dynasty, and just to the east of Assyria in Persia, the Kingdom of the Medes was adding pressure.
+The first Neo-Babylonian king, Nabopolassar (ruled 627-623 BC), was as aggressive as any Assyrian king and, by all accounts, just as politically savvy.
+According to the cuneiform historical text known as the “Babylonian Chronicle,” Nabopolassar mustered an army at Babylon in 616 BC and marched north to destroy the Assyrians Nineveh.
+Ironically, the Assyrians were saved by their once rival, the Egyptians, who, led by their King Psamtek I (ruled 664-610 BC), were able to fight off the Neo-Babylonian attack.

-The Assyrian-Egyptian victory at Nineveh in 616 BC would prove to be ephemeral for King Sin-shar-ishkun (reigned ca. 627-612 BC) (referred to as “Sardanapalus” in the Greek and Roman histories), though, because the enemies of Assyria smelled blood in the water and were lining up to divide the spoils of the once mighty empire.
-In order to build an effective alliance, Nabopolassar next reached out to an assortment of Assyria’s enemies who were led by the Medes.
-The strategy for the final victory over the Assyrians and the destruction of Nineveh involved a classic pincer movement whereby the Neo-Babylonians attacked the city from the south and west while the Medes and their allies converged from the north and east.
+The Assyrian-Egyptian victory at Nineveh in 616 BC would prove to be ephemeral for King Sin-shar-ishkun (reigned ca. 627-612 BC) (referred to as “Sardanapalus” in the Greek and Roman histories), though, because the enemies of Assyria smelled blood in the water and were lining up to divide the spoils of the once-mighty empire.
+To build an effective alliance, Nabopolassar reached out to an assortment of Assyria’s enemies, who the Medes led.
+The strategy for the final victory over the Assyrians and the destruction of Nineveh involved a classic pincer movement whereby the Neo-Babylonians attacked the city from the south and west.
+At the same time, the Medes and their allies converged from the north and east.
 The victory for the allies was completed in 612 BC, as was the destruction of Nineveh, which is documented in the Babylonian Chronicle: